Written by Sara Chaca, Attorney – Abogada

 In Ecuador, as in many other places around the world, getting residency in a new country can be frustrating.
 These bureaucratic processes often take a while, so it’s important to do all the research and preparation before moving, and understand all the steps you’ll have to take once you arrive in Ecuador so that you don’t miss any deadlines.

-Alternately, if you invest approximately $40,000 into a Bank CD or Real Estate in Ecuador (currently a $39,040 minimum investment as of the published date of this article), plus an additional $100 per each familial dependent whom once again will also move to Ecuador, you can qualify for an Investor Visa in Ecuador (a.k.a.
+Alternatively, if you invest approximately $45,000 into a Bank Certificate of Deposit OR in any Real Estate Property in Ecuador (plus an additional $500 per each familial dependent who will be moving to Ecuador), then you can qualify for an Investor Visa in Ecuador (a.k.a.
 Ecuador Investment Visa or Ecuador Real Estate Visa).